Borbiro/API-project/README.md

 # API-project
 Anime Scout

-Ezt a kis alkalmazást egy capstone project miatt készítettem, a myanimelist api-át használtam, hogy létrehozzak egy kereső felületet.
+I made this small application for a capstone project, I used myanimelist api to create a search interface.

-# A kivétel kezelést megcsinálni lusta voltam
+# I was too lazy to handle the exception